djey47/pi-control/README.md

 How to use:
 -----------
-**Important : set current directory to app root or it won't be able to read config file**
+**Important : set current directory to app root else it won't be able to read config file**

+- To execute tests : use provided script: **./scripts/test.sh**

-- To start pi-control : **ruby ./web-services/rupees/pi_control.rb**
+- To start web-services : use provided script : **./scripts/start.sh**

 - To stop it : kill it !